 - Storage space and disk type (usually also of the mail and database storage)

 - Server Location

 However, CPU power is often neglected, which is one of the most important WordPress requirements.

 WordPress Hardware requirement 1: CPU - the more cores, the better

 The processor chip is the heart of the server.
 It basically determines how many processes can be processed at what speed.
-Nowadays, the type and sheer power of the CPU is less important - many hosters use modern and therefore very powerful hardware - but rather the number of cores.
+Nowadays it is not so much the type and sheer power of the CPU that is decisive - many host use modern and therefore very powerful hardware - but rather the number of cores.

 The number of cores fundamentally describes the multitasking capability of a computer.
 Roughly speaking, a server with two cores can handle twice as many processes in one minute as a CPU with one core.
 This means that a server with two cores is much better suited for a server WordPress site with many concurrent users than a server with one core.

 With regard to the choice of hardware, the question of the average and maximum number of simultaneous users ultimately determines what server power you need.

 WordPress Hardware Requirement 2: Hard disk - SSDs up to 20x faster than HDDs

 The hard disk is also an important WordPress requirement, but refers to a different process.
 While the processor determines how many calculations can be performed and how fast, the hard disk determines how fast the data for the calculation of these processes can be loaded to the CPU.